 Reduce your anxiety, increase your productivity, and feel happier by learning to live in the moment.

 Living in the moment can be uncomfortable, and it takes practice, so don’t expect to be a master at it.
-To get started, here are a few helpful tips:
+Here are three easy ways to get started:

 Yoga is too powerful of a tool to ignore.
 It incorporates breathing and stretching to train both body and mind to stay present.
-During your yoga class, your teacher will gently remind you to bring back a wandering mind to the present.
-There are dozens of different types of yoga, but all of them focus on breathing, so keep trying different classes until you find one you like.
+For example, during a yoga class, your teacher will gently remind you to bring back a wandering mind to the present.
+You can keep trying different classes until you find one you like, or practice yoga poses on your own at home.
+While there are different types of yoga, all of them focus on breathing.

 Meditation is a surefire way to become grounded.
-If you’re new to meditation, it can be very awkward, but keep at it—it will become easier.
-For starters, try this guide to present awareness meditation.
+If you’re new to meditation practice, it can be very awkward, but keep at it—it will become easier.
+You can start by finding a quiet space, closing your eyes, and dedicating time to focus on your breathing.
+Yes, deep breathing is actually a form of meditation.
+There are even guided meditations that you can try.
 Develop consistency and you’ll notice your ability to get grounded and stay present improves with each practice.

 Living in the moment is a way to improve the quality of your life, decrease your anxiety, and appreciate what’s happening around you.